Mte90/VVV-Codecept/readme.md

 #How Works
 This script use [Variable-VVV](https://github.com/bradp/vv) to get the path of the local [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) installation.
-After that auto install [WP-Browser](https://github.com/lucatume/wp-browser) addon for codecetpion with all the dependencies (codeception itself) with composer.
+After that auto install [WP-Browser](https://github.com/lucatume/wp-browser) addon for codeception with all the dependencies (codeception itself) with composer.
 Finally generate the codeception configuration file and tests.
-THe `codeception.yml` file is filled with the standard db and wp user admin configuration of VVV, the db used is the `wordpress_unit_tests` and as localhost use the ip address of the machine (in this way use the db of VVV but the power of the host machine).
+The `codeception.yml` file is filled with the standard db and wp user admin configuration of VVV, the db used is the `wordpress_unit_tests` and as localhost use the ip address of the machine (in this way use the db of VVV but the power of the host machine).
-Also for the site use the site url (extracted from the path) and for the plugin use the plugin name where that script is called.
+Also the site url (is extracted from the path) and for the plugin use the plugin name where that script is called.

+#How to use
+Call the script in a path like that: `/where-is-vvv/VVV/www/your-website/htdocs/wp-content/plugins/your-plugin`

 #Try Codeception
 To try Codeception on WordPress take a look on [idlikethis](https://github.com/lucatume/idlikethis/) that is an plugin example.